Kong/docs.konghq.com/STYLEGUIDE.md

 * **_Good_: Click the “Admins” button**

 ### cURL
-Do not useCURL or curl
+Do not use CURL or curl

 ### e.g.
 Indicates an inexhaustive list of examples, thus should not conclude with “etc.”; if offering a clarification, rather than an example, use “i.e.”.
 Following the Chicago Manual, follow each with a comma.